jill-k/school-staff-demographics/README.md

 <li>Staff Race/Ethnicity</li>
 </ul>

-We used a very similar checkout process for all of the report listed below:
+We used a similar checkout process for all of the reports listed below:
 <ul>
 <li>Student Race/Ethnicity</li>
 <li>School Addresses</li>